Welcome to today's edition of the Rush 24-7 podcast.

 Clinton and his senior staff refuse to give authorization for the capture of bin Laden because they're afraid of political fallout if the mission should go wrong and if civilians were harmed.

-Sandy Burglar uh essentially tells the CIA team in Afghanistan if they want to capture bin Laden, they're gonna have to do it themselves without any official authorization.
+Sandy Bergler essentially tells the CIA team in Afghanistan if they want to capture bin Laden, they're going to have to do it themselves without any official authorization.

-Uh Berger then doesn't answer after giving his first admonition, you guys go in there on your own if you go in, we're not sanctioning this, we're not approving this.
+Berger then doesn't answer after giving his first admonition, you guys go in there on your own if you go in.

-And and Berger just hangs up on the agent after uh uh not answering any of his questions.
+And Berger just hangs up on the agent after not answering any of his questions.

-So the CIA team and the Northern Alliance of the Afghanistan people are just a f they're just I mean, they're right there as it's portrayed uh in the miniseries give up.
+So the CIA team and the Northern Alliance of the Afghanistan People just, I mean, they're right there as it's portrayed in the miniseries, give up.

 They abandoned the whole mission.

-And it not long after that that bin Laden and Al Qaeda bomb the U.S. embassies in Tanzania and Kenya, killing over 225 uh men, women, and children, and also uh wounded over 4,000.
+And it's not long after that, that bin Laden and al-Qaeda bombed the U.S. embassies in Tanzania and Kenya, killing over 225 men, women, and children, and also wounded over 4,000.

-There's also a scene that I saw in which the CIA has crucial information, identifying some of the 9-11 hijackers in advance of 9-11, but the CIA refuses to share the information with the FBI because of the wall that was erected by Jamie Garelic and others to prevent information sharing between government agencies.
+There's also a scene that I saw in which the CIA has crucial information identifying some of the 9-11 hijackers in advance of 9-11, but the CIA refuses to share the information with the FBI because of the wall that was erected by Jamie Gorellik and others to prevent information sharing between government agencies.

 So O'Neill tells the FBI to keep the photos so they can at least work on them.